sudoPom/CS-Notes/Year-3/Computability-and-Complexity-Theory-COMP0017/Week-2/The-Church-Turing-Thesis.md

 ![[Pasted image 20221011124148.png]]

 Proofs of this form are not typically very precise.
-However nobody has the time to define $M^\prime$ in full, so it is good enough to define the main change needed to be made to $M^\prime$.
+However nobody has the time to define $M^\prime$ in full, so it is good enough to define the main change needed to be made to $M^\prime$ and maybe the transition from one state of the tape to another.

 #### Two-way infinite tape Turing machines
 These turing machines have the same definition as a standard TM, but works